edgio-docs/edgio-docs/src/pages/guides/app_security/managed_rules.md

 **Key information:**
 -   Only a single rule set may be associated with a managed rule.
 -   A threat detection policy or its rules may be disabled.
-    -   View a policy's rules by clicking its "*N* Rules Disabled\" link.
+    -   View a policy's rules by clicking its "*N* Rules Disabled" link.

         ![](/images/app_security/managed_rules_0_rules_disabled.png)

         <Callout type="info">

           The link's label (e.g., 0 Rules Disabled) indicates the number of rules that have been disabled for that policy.

         </Callout>

     -   Take care when disabling a policy or an individual rule since it increases the vulnerability of site traffic.
 -   Changing the rule set associated with a managed rule will overwrite